piom8813/RecordSweeper/individual-sites.md

 *Rating:* Hard

 PeopleLookup.com uses Intelius's database.
-You can use [this link to opt-out](https://www.intelius.com/optout) of Intelius.com, but we recommend you use the steps on the [aggregators page](aggreagtors.md), which will ensure you opt out of PeopleLookup.com.
+You can use [this link to opt-out](https://www.intelius.com/optout) of Intelius.com, but we recommend you fax your information, which will ensure you opt out of PeopleLookup.com.

 1. Make a photocopy of your driver's license or other government-issued identification.